govuk-one-login/ipv-cri-check-hmrc-api/README.md

 `AWS_PROFILE=YourProfileName npm run test:api:e2e --workspace integration-tests`

 Where `YourProfileName` is your aws sso profile, created against the Check Hmrc CRI AWS Account

-### MAKE

-These are the equivalent of the Mocked tests however they use MAKE to run.
-The MAKE tests are useful for debugging the mocked tests or for extending the tests.

-Steps:

-1. `make run` to create the Docker container
-2. `make create` to create the mocked state machine in the Docker container
-3. `make <test>` e.g. `make happy1stTry`

 ## Canaries
 When deploying using sam deploy, canary deployment strategy will be used which is set in LambdaDeploymentPreference and StepFunctionsDeploymentPreference in template.yaml file.